blivney/2020-sensor-miniproject/Report.md

 New class1 temperature variance 5.6935895199010504
 ```

+In each room ther were about 200-300 anomalies.
+The percentage of anomalies was 8.25%, 9.45%, and 14.85% for the office, lab1, and class1 respectively.
+The office temperature variance dropped from about 8.7 to 0.71, a 92% improvement.
+The lab1 temperature variance dropped from 6.5 to 0.25, a 96% improvement.
+Finally, the class1 variance dropped from 168 to 5.69, nearly a 97% improvement.

 **Does a persistent change in temperature always indicate a failed sensor?**

 No. There may be some instances where a sensor just needs to be recalibrated.
-Keeping track of means over time to see if its drifting is the best way to tell if recallibration is needed or if some factors are not accounted for.
+Keeping track of means over time to see if it is drifting is the best way to tell if recallibration is needed or if some factors are not accounted for.

 **What are possible bounds on temperature for each room type?**

 According to the [Canadian Centre for Occupational Health and Safety](https://www.ccohs.ca/oshanswers/phys_agents/thermal_comfort.html#:~:text=Recommendations%20provided%20by%20CSA%20Z412,of%2020%2D23.5%C2%B0C) the optimum temperature in the office setting is 24.5C with an acceptable range of 23C-26C.
-In this case the office mean is 22.99C - or about 23C - with a standard deviation of 0.8C so our bounds would be from 22.2C to 23.8C.
+In this case the office mean is 22.99C - or about 23C - with a standard deviation of 0.8C so our bounds would be from 22.2C to 23.8C, a little on the cooler side.

 According to the [SensoScientific](https://www.sensoscientific.com/blog-maintain-laboratory-temperature-humidity/#:~:text=In%20the%20United%20States%2C%20the,Other%20standards%20exist.) the optimum temperature in the lab setting is 22.5C with an acceptable range of 20C-25C.
-In this case the new lab1 mean is 20.99C - or about 21C - with a standard deviation of 0.5C so our bounds would be from 20.5C to 21.5C.
+In this case the new lab1 mean is 20.99C - or about 21C - with a standard deviation of 0.5C so our bounds would be from 20.5C to 21.5C, within the acceptable bounds.

 According to the [Wikipedia-Temperature and Pharmaceutical Science](https://en.wikipedia.org/wiki/Talk%3ARoom_temperature#:~:text=20%C2%B0C%20to%2025,listed%20on%20many%20pharmaceutical%20products.) the optimum temperature in the room setting is 22.5C with an acceptable range of 20C-25C.
 In this case the new class1 mean is 26.9C with a standard deviation of 2.4C so our bounds would be from 24.5C to 29.3C.
+This means the class1 temperature is probably set a little too high.

 ## Task 4